okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ## Configure DPoP

-This section explains how to configure DPoP in your org and create a DPoP proof (JWT) to obtain a DPoP-bound access token.
+This section explains how to configure DPoP in your org, and then how to create a DPoP proof (JWT) to obtain a DPoP-bound access token.
 A JWT is a compact, URL-safe way to represent claims transferred between two parties.
 The most common use case for JWTs is to declare the scope of the access token.

 ### Configure the app integration